UC Master Gardeners, Santa Clara County, CA

 Visiting hours: Our parcel is open to the public during our regular work hours: Wednesdays and Saturdays from 9–noon.
 We’re also on site at other times and during scheduled events.
 If the gate is open, feel free to come on in.

-Please do not come to the parcel if you are not feeling well.
+Please do not come to the gardens if you are not feeling well.

 View signage displayed in demo gardens